Union Congregational Church and Parsonage: Early history

-In December 1883, the Reverend Addison Blanchard, Superintendent of Missions for the Colorado and Wyoming Congregational Church, visited Buffalo.
+In December 1883, the Reverend Addison Blanchard, superintendent of missions for the Colorado and Wyoming Congregational Church, visited Buffalo.
 He spent three weeks preaching, and visiting almost every family in town.
 He found that there were a few families who wanted to participate in a "union church" on the "simple basis of pure Christianity in which minor differences of opinion and forms should be tolerated...."

 In February 1884, Buffalo's first resident pastor, Revenend George C. Rock of Philadelphia arrived, and he preached during the next eight months.
 On October 13, 1884, Superintendent Blanchard organized the Union Congregational Church of Buffalo, with ten founding members.
 The congregation met for services in the log schoolhouse located at what is now 138 North Main Street.
 However, they purchased some land from Mrs. Juliet Hart, and began to plan for their own building.

-Church Building
+Church building

 The plans for the new church were drawn up by Thomas Hutton in 1885.
-Mr. Hutton was also hired to do the grading, build the foundation, and oversee the construction by the contractor, S. Sherrill.
+Hutton was also hired to do the grading, build the foundation, and oversee the construction by the contractor, S. Sherrill.
 The church was built during the summer and fall of 1886, and was ready for occupancy on December 12, 1886.
 The cost of the building was $2469.87.

 The National Register nomination includes a description of the building:

 "Situated on the top of a steep hill, the church was a plain, gable-roofed, rectangular, frame structure about 26 x 29 feet, with the length running north south.
 The exterior finish was unusually narrow beveled siding (less than three inches weather exposure) which is preserved on the present church.
 On the south end of the building was an entry hall with a three-sided truncated hip roof.
 This entry ran the width of the building and was about 10 feet wide.
 There were two pairs of tall six-paned windows on the west, south, and east sides of the church, a main door on the south in the center of the entry hall/and a small belfry on the south end of the gable roof.
 The builders added some decoration in the exposed rafters which were carved and pierced and backed by a dentate-carved board, still visible today on the east side of the church.